Welcome to the No. 6 RCAF Dunville Museum

 Every Tuesday a dedicated crew of volunteers comes out to the Museum to work on new projects and do necessary maintenance.
 Come out and join us!

-WW II Vets Honoured at Dinner
+WW II Vets to be Honoured at 3rd Annual Dinner

 Museum now open every Tuesday morning